An Unfortunate Emperor

 Luck began to abandon Otto.
 His wife Beatrix died only a few weeks after their wedding in 1212, thus ending his family ties to the House Staufen and any hope of an heir who might have united both lines.

-In 1214, the armies of the allied of kings Philippe August of France and Friedrich II fought against the hosts of the English king John Lackland (aka John Battle Shirker, because he was absent) and Otto IV, and defeated them in the battle of Bouvines.
+In 1214, the armies of the allies of Philippe August of France and Friedrich II fought against the hosts of the English king John Lackland (aka John Battle Shirker, because he was absent) and Otto IV, and defeated them in the battle of Bouvines.
 The outcome weakened John's position towards the barons and he had to accept the Magna Charta

 , but the situation was worse for Otto.
 In the years to follow his last allies abandoned him and he died, politically isolated, on the Harzburg in 1218, probably from a digestive disease.
 His remains are buried in St.Blasius Cathedral in Braunschweig